thadguidry/respec/ReSpec-Editor's-Guide.md

   // ...
 };
 ```

+Just like with `editors`, you can also specify [`formerEditors`](formerEditors).
+This is useful for when Editors step down, but allows they contributions to continue to be acknowledged at the top of a document.

 ### Editor's Drafts
 Most groups maintain some form of version control system which is exposed over the web so that people can keep track of what edits are being made to a specification in between official releases.
 It is often useful to point to such documents, including from released specifications, so that people wishing to report issues can make sure that they aren't already fixed, and in general get the very latest version.
 In fact, EDs are often considered to be the most useful reference to have to a group's work.
 Two options control this.

-Related Documents
+### Related Documents
 A specification does not always travel alone.
 In some cases, there can be an accompanying errata document, which you can specify by providing a URL for it (example).

 Likewise, some groups occasionally find it desirable to produce alternative formats in which people may read the specification.
 For instance, to access it on an ebook reader you may produce an ePub alternative, or if your specification is intended to be read by printing devices you might use PDF.
-The `alternateFormats` option is set to an array of objects, each of which has two required fields: uri, for the link to the alternate document, and label, for a human readable string that matches it.
+The [`alternateFormats`](alternateFormats) option is set to an array of objects, each of which has two required fields: `uri`, for the link to the alternate document, and label, for a human readable string that matches it.

-If your specification has a test suite (it does, right?), then you can point to it using `testSuiteURI`.
-And when your tests have successfully passed in enough implementations, you will want to document that in an implementation report which you can link to using `implementationReportURI`.
+If your specification has a test suite (it does, right?), then you can point to it using [`testSuiteURI`](testSuiteURI).
+And when your tests have successfully passed in enough implementations, you will want to document that in an implementation report which you can link to using [`implementationReportURI`](implementationReportURI).

 ### Copyrights & Patents
 All the best fun in standards brought to you neatly packaged in a single section!

 By default, W3C specifications all get the regular W3C copyright notice and archaic document license, except for unofficial documents which are under CC-BY.
 In some cases however, you will want to modify that.

-For all document types other than "unofficial", you can use `additionalCopyrightHolders` to indicate that the copyright is shared not just amongst the W3C's hosts but also with other organizations (typically this is used for documents developed jointly with another SDO such as the IETF).
+For all document types other than "unofficial", you can use [`additionalCopyrightHolders`](additionalCopyrightHolders) to indicate that the copyright is shared not just amongst the W3C's hosts but also with other organizations (typically this is used for documents developed jointly with another SDO such as the IETF).
 For unofficial documents, this simply replaces the default CC-BY license.

-If you wish the copyright date to span several years rather than just the year matching `publishDate` (e.g., 2009-2013) then you can use `copyrightStart`.
+If you wish the copyright date to span several years rather than just the year matching [`publishDate`](publishDate) (e.g., 2009-2013) then you can use [`copyrightStart`](copyrightStart).

 At times, the patent situation of a specification may warrant being documented beyond the usual boilerplate.
-In such cases, use `addPatentNote`.
+In such cases, use [`addPatentNote`](addPatentNote).
 Its content will get injected at the end of the SotD section (right after the patent policy paragraph).

 ### Note & Recommendation Tracks
 If you are working on a new version of an existing Recommendation, then it is required that your document point to that previous version.
-This is done using the `prevRecShortname` and `prevRecURI` options, which respectively provide the `shortName` for the existing Recommendation (e.g., "SVG", as opposed to "SVG2") and its URL.
+This is done using the [`prevRecShortname`](prevRecShortname) and [`prevRecURI`](prevRecURI) options, which respectively provide the [`shortName`](shortName) for the existing Recommendation (e.g., "SVG", as opposed to "SVG2") and its URL.
 You can look at an example.
-If `prevRecURI` is not specified but `prevRecShortname` is, the latter will be used to generate the former by prefixing "http://www.w3.org/TR/" to it.
+If [`prevRecURI`](prevRecURI) is not specified but [`prevRecShortname`](prevRecShortname) is, the latter will be used to generate the former by prefixing "http://www.w3.org/TR/" to it.
 Note however that while in the overwhelming majority of cases this works, it is not recommended to use this approach since if the Recommendation is later Rescinded, the link will be stale.
 Instead, use the dated link to the Recommendation.

 The process for the publication of Notes has been a source of confusion.
 When producing multiple drafts of a Note in succession, some groups have traditionally simply published them all as Notes one after the other, indicating in the abstract or SotD if they intend to work further on this document or if it is final.
 Since Notes are not normative and entail no IP concerns, they don't need an elaborate process and this process was perhaps not entirely bad.
 However, that's not how Notes are commonly handled nowadays.